 It’s been a long day and I’m starving, but I don’t feel like cooking dinner.
 Who am I going to call?
-I search Google for “Pizza Delivery Columbus Ohio.”
+I search Google for “Pizza Delivery Granville Ohio.”

 So who’s coming to my rescue?
 Well, as you see, only three pizza places show up in the local results under the ads on the first page.

 (And even if I just search for “Pizza” Google assumes I’m looking for a nearby pizza place.)

 If you look below those local results, you’ll see what are called the “organic” results.
 These are the results search engines return on searches they don’t see as having local intent.